Coming soon to a stage near you...

 November 2022 - I was really pleased that my play Blast from the Past was one of five plays (from 300) shortlisted for the Stables Theatre New Play Competition (Hastings).

-September 2022 - I enjoyed writing a one act, 55 minutes three-hander play about environmental issues, with plenty of humour, a surprise ending, and a strong relevant message, entitled Cliff on the Edge, which is being sent to playwriting festivals and competitions.
-I loved writing 'for' these characters, with the bulk of it written in 6 days and with just one eye - don't ask!
+September 2022 - I enjoyed writing a one act, 65 minutes three-hander play about environmental issues, with plenty of humour, a surprise ending, and a strong relevant message, entitled Cliff on the Edge.
+I loved writing these characters, written in just 9 days and with just one eye - don't ask!

 June 2022 - I performed in the heart-warming and entertaining play Goodnight Mr Tom, for Company of Ten at Abbey Theatre, St Albans, playing 3 characters.